519: Outlaw of Gor

 No, Faces of Death, actually.

-Faces of Death is a 1978 film depicting explicit scenes of death and violence, some of which were faked and others quite genuine, culled from newsreel footage, wartime stock footage, and one fatal traffic accident.
-There were five sequels; the last two merely recycled footage from the first four films.
+Faces of Death is a controversial 1978 American film depicting explicit scenes of death and violence, some taken from news or police footage, others staged.
+Some 40% of the footage is admittedly fake, while other scenes, such as the aftermath of traffic accidents, are quite genuine.
+There were five sequels, the last of which merely recycled footage from the previous films.

 Sounds like Miami Vice.